 - No-Holds-Barred Beatdown: Refa meets his end at the hands of a mob of angry Narns.

-- Noodle Incident: When Londo asks Vir if he remembers Na'Toth, he nervously replies that Na'Toth once assaulted him, leaving claw-marks (not mentioning where); there was no such incident shown on any previous episode, neither are we given any further details.
+- Noodle Incident: When Londo asks Vir if he remembers Na'Toth, he nervously replies that Na'Toth once assaulted him, leaving claw-marks (he accompanies this while miming hand claws grabbing his neck); there was no such incident shown on any previous episode, neither are we given any further details.

 - Not Worth Killing: No, not Refa, but Vir is seen this way by Refa's men.
 Londo knew it, too, and thus also knew Vir would remain alive more than long enough for Londo to come rescue him.
 Vir, for his part, is pointedly unimpressed with Londo planning on this.